enricobottazzi/rust-book/README.md

 - Compound types can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.
 - Vectors are similar to arrays, but they can grow or shrink in size.
 - Return expression do not need a semicolon.
 If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value.
+- Ownership is a set of rules that governs how a Rust program manages memory.
 - Double free memory problem => Earlier, we said that when a variable goes out of scope, Rust automatically calls the drop function and cleans up the heap memory for that variable.
 But Figure 4-2 shows both data pointers pointing to the same location.
 This is a problem: when s2 and s1 go out of scope, they will both try to free the same memory.
 This is known as a double free error and is one of the memory safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.
 To ensure memory safety, after the line let s2 = s1, Rust considers s1 as no longer valid.
 Therefore, Rust doesn’t need to free anything when s1 goes out of scope.
 Check out what happens when you try to use s1 after s2 is created; it won’t work.
 - Copy trait for types that are stored on the stack. => Rust has a special annotation called the Copy trait that we can place on types that are stored on the stack, as integers are (we’ll talk more about traits in Chapter 10).
 If a type implements the Copy trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
 Rust won’t let us annotate a type with Copy if the type, or any of its parts, has implemented the Drop trait
 - The double free memory problem also applies to functions.
 If we try to use a variable after it’s been moved to another variable, we’ll get an error.
 This is because the variable we’re trying to use has been invalidated by the move => https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html#ownership-and-functions